Skip to main content

 California Wild Fire Damage

-Does California Homeowner’s Insurance Cover Wildfires?
+Does California Homeowners Insurance Cover Wildfire Damage?

 Wildfires burn over 7 million acres of wildland every year.
 That’s a lot of land burned and the fires only don’t stick to wildlands.
 They often destroy cities, towns, and rural residential areas.
 Who is liable for the wildfires?
-According to the Insurance Information Institute, humans cause more than 85 percent of wildfires.
-Sometimes the cause of a wildfire is a malfunctioning power line or the power company did not maintain trees near power lines.

 California saw 9,280 wildfires that damaged 2,233,666 acres in one recent year.
 If a wildfire burns your home and you can prove that someone is liable, you could recover damages from the person or company.
 In many cases, power companies admit when their power lines cause wildfires.
-The most destructive wildfire in California was the Camp Fire.
-Powerlines caused this fire, which burned 153,336 acres and 18,804 structures.
-It also killed 85 people.

 When a Utility Causes a Wildfire

 If you suffered losses because of a wildfire started by a utility company, you usually have to file a lawsuit to recover damages.
 In many cases, the courts consolidate the cases since you are likely not the only family that suffered losses.
-The courts refer to this type of claim as a mass action claim.
-The plaintiffs litigate their claims together as one claim that way, the court only has to hear the evidence once.
-However, each person affected by the wildfire must be able to prove that he or she suffered damages to be included in the mass action.

 When choosing an attorney, ensure the attorney has experience handling mass claims, as they differ from class action claims.